Lucien Carr: Dissenting opinions

-In a letter to New York magazine, published on June 7, 1976 and written by Patricia Healy (née Goode), the wife of the Irish writer T. F. Healy, she puts forth a strident defense of Kammerer in her rebuttal to an article written by Aaron Latham and previously published in the magazine.
+In a letter to New York magazine, published on June 7, 1976, Patricia Healy (née Goode), the wife of the Irish writer T. F. Healy, put forth a defense of Kammerer.
+Her letter was a rebuttal to an article by Aaron Latham that had appeared in the magazine.
 She had been a student at Barnard College while the Beat Generation was coalescing in the 1940s in New York City.
-She had known several key members of the literary movement, including Burroughs, Kerouac, and Carr but not Ginsberg at the time.
+At the time, she knew several key members of that literary movement, including Burroughs, Kerouac, and Carr, but not Ginsberg.

-In her rebuttal, she painted a radically different portrait of Kammerer, with whom she stated that she had been particularly close, and his relationship with Carr.
-Far from Kammerer having been the fringe figure within the Beat movement of the time as often depicted, she asserted that he had been a guiding light within the literary circle with many taking inspiration from his informal lectures, particularly Kerouac, whom she accused of ingratitude for never acknowledging his debt to Kammerer.
-She rebutted what she termed "the Lucien myth," that Carr was the victim of Kammerer's relentless obsession and stalking.
-On the contrary, she stated that it was Kammerer who wanted to be rid of Carr, whom he referred to as "that little bastard."
-On one occasion, she wrote, she accompanied Carr to Kammerer's apartment, where Kammerer was hostile toward Carr and insisted that he had told Carr never to come around again.
-The resulting altercation culminated with Kammerer assaulting Carr with his fists and knocking him to the floor.
-Within her rebuttal letter, Healy hinted that Carr had frequently sought Kammerer's help in writing his Columbia term papers.
+In her rebuttal, she painted a radically different portrait of Kammerer (with whom she said she had been particularly close) and his relationship with Carr.
+Refuting the common depiction of Kammerer as fringe figure within the Beat movement, she characterized him as a guiding light within that literary circle.
+She said his informal lectures had inspired many of the Beats, particularly Kerouac, whom she accused of ingratitude for never acknowledging his debt to Kammerer.
+She discredited what she termed "the Lucien myth", that Carr had been the victim of Kammerer's relentless obsession and stalking.
+On the contrary, she asserted it was Kammerer who wanted to be rid of Carr, whom he referred to as "that little bastard."
+On one occasion, she wrote, she accompanied Carr to Kammerer's apartment, where he hostilely told Carr never to come around again.
+The resulting altercation culminated with Kammerer punching the younger man and knocking him to the floor.
+Healy's letter also hinted that Carr had frequently sought Kammerer's help in writing his Columbia term papers.

-Healy also offers evidence that Kammerer, far from being the homosexual pedophile as often depicted in later accounts, was very much heterosexual, as evidenced by his pursuit of a "kept woman" of his acquaintance.
+Healy also maintained that Kammerer—far from his frequent depiction as a homosexual predator—was very much heterosexual, as evidenced, she said, by his pursuit of a "kept woman" of his acquaintance.

 In Carr's obituary in The Guardian (February 8, 2005), Eric Homberger questioned Carr's account of the killing: